 Enter the outside temperature and the solar gain factor into the calculator to estimate the attic temperature.
-The solar gain factor represents the increase in temperature due to the effect of solar radiation.
+The solar gain factor is a dimensionless ratio (often 0–1) representing what fraction of an assumed “maximum” solar-driven attic temperature rise above outside occurs (this calculator assumes a maximum rise of 60°F ≈ 33.3°C).

 Attic Temperature Formula

-The following formula is used to estimate the attic temperature:
+The following rule-of-thumb formula is used to estimate the attic temperature:

-To estimate the attic temperature, multiply the outside temperature by the sum of 1 and the solar gain factor.
+To estimate the attic temperature, add the outside temperature to the solar gain factor multiplied by the assumed maximum solar-driven temperature rise.

 What is Attic Temperature?